 Timothy Farnham believes in the importance of interdisciplinary study to build a broad understanding of environmental issues and foster creative and practical solutions to real world problems.
 His scholarly interests focus on environmental values and how humans have perceived their place in the natural world throughout history.

-Kate Ballantine’s research uses restored ecosystems as an opportunity to learn about ecosystem processes and development.
-Ballantine and her students conduct basic and applied research to investigate how these restored wetlands develop and function, and what restoration methodologies may stimulate desirable (or undesirable!) ecosystem functions.
+Kate Ballantine’s research uses restored ecosystems as an opportunity to learn about ecosystem processes and development and improve restoration practice.
+Ballantine and her students conduct basic and applied field and lab research to investigate how these restored wetlands develop and function, and what restoration methodologies may stimulate desirable (or undesirable!) ecosystem functions.

 Catherine Corson is the Miller Worley Associate Professor of Environmental Studies.
-As a political ecologist, she uses ethnography to explore questions of power, knowledge, and justice in case studies from rural villages to international policy arenas.
-Her current research focuses on the rise of market-based environmentalism, popular resistance to it, and associated shifts in environmental governance.
-Prior to receiving her PhD from the University of California at Berkeley, Corson spent a decade as an environment and development policy analyst.
-Her interdisciplinary academic training, in biology, development studies, and environmental economics, as well as political ecology, underpins an interest in interdisciplinary teaching and research.
+As a political ecologist, she uses ethnography to explore rise of market-based environmentalism, popular resistance to it, the turn to technology in conservation, and associated shifts in governance.
+Prior to receiving her Ph.D. from the University of California at Berkeley, Corson spent a decade as a policy analyst and has conducted fieldwork on indigenous and local resource rights in the Global North and South.
+Her interdisciplinary academic training in biology, development studies, environmental economics, and political ecology, underpins an interest in interdisciplinary teaching and research.

 Alexi Arango’s research focuses on advancing renewable energy by employing new semiconductors in the production of solar cells.
 His lab studies how quantum dots, molecular dyes, metal oxides, and other novel semiconductors can be incorporated into third generation solar cells that are both highly efficient and less expensive to manufacture than conventional solar cells employing silicon.